Vencord/Vesktop/README.md

 -   Equicord preinstalled
 -   Custom Splash animations from [this PR](https://github.com/Vencord/Vesktop/pull/355)
 -   Tray Customization & Voice detection and Badge from [this PR](https://github.com/Vencord/Vesktop/pull/517)
+-   Global Keybind to Toggle voice status from [this PR](https://github.com/Vencord/Vesktop/pull/609)
 -   Remove (#) title prefix when Notification Badge option is toggled from [this PR](https://github.com/Vencord/Vesktop/pull/686)

 **Not yet supported**: